4d/docs/website/translated_docs/de/API/formulaClass.md

 #### Passing parameters

 You can pass parameters to your formulas using the [sequential parameter syntax](Concepts/parameters.md#sequential-parameters) based upon $1, $2...$n.
-For example, you can write:
+Sie schreiben zum Beispiel:

 ```4d
  var $f : Object